rpruim/ISIwithR/README.md

 This package contains

-  * all of the data sets used in the package and
+  * all of the data sets used in the book, and
   * the `isa_snippet()` function which can be used to run any of 463 code chunks from the campanion.